 Parking at PPG Paints Arena is surprisingly simple as numerous options are available.

-For those who have the lowest budgets, city garages are located at the Grant Street, First Avenue, and Mellon Square which typically charge around $6 with no inflation on event days (and tend to be where the masses go during concerts).
+For those who have the lowest budgets, city garages are located at the Grant Street, First Avenue, and Mellon Square which typically charge around $6 with no inflation on event days (and tend to be where the masses go during concerts in Pittsburgh).